ygidtu/trackplot/README.md

   -p 4
 ```

-if trackplot was installed by docker, here is the cmd
+If trackplot was installed via docker, here is the cmd:

 ```bash
 ## The absolute path is required in Docker env.